 Last week I spoke with a client about his company’s blog and I gave him few suggestions of how he could increase the engagement and improve the SEO of its website by using blog articles.

-I was very surprised to see his furious reaction to the idea of re-posting his LinkedIn articles on the blog or re-posting other contents he had created on social media in the past.
+I was very surprised to see his negative reaction to the idea of re-posting his LinkedIn articles on the blog or re-posting other contents he had created on social media in the past.
 His only objection was: “But isn’t that duplicated content?
 Won’t I be penalized by Google if I do that?”

 This made me realize that a lot of people who’ve heard the term “duplicate content” often associate it with some black-hat SEO techniques, or even with a penalty.
 Many people don’t realize that their website already has some unintentionally created duplicate content.